-Pregnancy is not always pretty.
-Sometimes, it can be down right itchy.
-In their second trimester, many pregnant women will experience the tell-tale signs of a yeast infection: odorless "cottage cheese" discharge from the vagina, accompanied by itchiness around the vaginal lips and/or burning during sex or urination.
+Pregnancy is not always pretty and here are some DIY suggestions for natural yeast infection treatments during pregnancy.
+Sometimes, these pesky YI's can be downright itchy.
+In your second & third trimester, many pregnant women will experience the tell-tale signs of a yeast infection: odorless "cottage cheese" discharge from the vagina, accompanied by itchiness around the vaginal lips and/or burning during sex or urination.

 According to the American Pregnancy Association, do NOT panic: this is totally normal.

-While they are certainly a nuisance, yeast infections are easily treatable.
+While pregnancy can bring so much joy, it also can bring on morning sickness, stretch marks and an itchy belly.
+Getting a yeast infection while pregnant is certainly a nuisance, however, yeast infections are easily treatable.
 And better yet -- you can treat most infections with items already in your pantry!
+Read on about home remedies for yeast infection while pregnant.

 - Hormonal changes that come with pregnancy or before your period